angular/angular/src/material/tooltip/tooltip.md

 ### Accessibility

-Elements with the `matTooltip` will add an `aria-describedby` label that provides a reference to a visually hidden element containing the tooltip's message.
-This provides screenreaders the information needed to read out the tooltip's contents when the end-user focuses on the element triggering the tooltip.
-The element referenced via `aria-describedby` is not the tooltip itself, but instead an invisible copy of the tooltip content that is always present in the DOM.
+`MatTooltip` adds an `aria-describedby` description that provides a reference to a visually hidden element containing the tooltip's message.
+This provides screenreaders the information needed to read out the tooltip's contents when the end-user focuses on tooltip's trigger.
+The element referenced by `aria-describedby` is not the tooltip itself, but instead an invisible copy of the tooltip content that is always present in the DOM.

-If a tooltip will only be shown manually via click, keypress, etc., then extra care should be taken such that the action behaves similarly for screen-reader users.
-One possible approach would be to use the `LiveAnnouncer` from the `cdk/a11y` package to announce the tooltip content on such an interaction.
+Avoid interactions that exclusively show a tooltip with pointer events like click and mouseenter.
+Always ensure that keyboard users can perform the same set of actions available to mouse and touch users.